stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Making sure that you give your users all the information that they need, but not too much.

-First, you need to ask yourself who you're writing for.
+First, ask yourself who you're writing for.
-At first,
-you generally just need to appeal to two audiences:
+At first, you generally just need to appeal to two audiences:

 * Users
 * Developers